HarithaNarayanam/MyMovies/README.md

 # my_movies_app

 A Flutter app that allows users to view a list of movies, mark them as favorites, and access the app both online and offline.
-This app fetches movie data from an online API and stores the favorites locally for offline access.
+This app fetches movie data from an online API and stores them locally for offline access.

 ## Features

-- View a list of movies.
+- View a list of movies nd their details.
 - Mark movies as favorites.
 - Store movies list locally for offline access.
 - Sync movies list with online data when the app is online.
 - Simple, clean UI to browse and manage movies.
+- State management used - Bloc/Cubit

 - ## Getting Started